 Regions of interest (ROIs) will be drawn on PET images using the co-registered structural MRI.
 ROIs will be placed on the right and left caudate nuclei, putamen, and cerebellar cortices.
 Timeactivity curves (TACs) will be obtained for the ROIs over the entire dynamic scan described above, and decay corrected for the time after tracer injection.
-Each PET scan for each of the chosen regions (caudate, putamen, thalamus and temporal cortex) will be used as the target region (highest concentration of D2/D3 receptors) and the cerebellum (devoid of Dopamine D2/D3 receptors) will be used as the reference region and a binding potential (BP{ND}) (Innis et al., 2007) at each of the four scans using established reference tissue kinetic models as Dr. Wong has employed in the past (eg. SRTM, MRTM2, etc.) (Wong et al., 2013).
+Each PET scan for each of the chosen regions (caudate, putamen, thalamus and temporal cortex) will be used as the target region (highest concentration of D2/D3 receptors) and the cerebellum (devoid of Dopamine D2/D3 receptors) will be used as the reference region and a binding potential (BP{ND}) (Innis et al., 2007) at each of the four scans using established reference tissue kinetic models as Dr. Wong has employed in the past (e.g., SRTM, MRTM2, etc.) (Wong et al., 2013).

-8.2 Dopamine receptor occupancy
+8.2 Dopamine Receptor Occupancy

-LB-102 binding potential and dopamine receptor occupancy will be measured as the amount of 11C Raclopride displaced by LB-102 using PET at baseline, and starting at 2.5, 7.5, and 23.5 hours post oral dose of LB-102 (only post final dose for Cohort 4) in the caudate, putamen, thalamus, and temporal cortex.
+LB-102 binding potential and dopamine receptor occupancy will be measured as the amount of 11C Raclopride displaced by LB-102 using PET at Day 0 (baseline), and at 2.5, 7.5, and 23.5 hours post oral dose of LB-102 for Cohorts 1-2.
+For Cohort 3, PET scans will occur at Day 0 (baseline), 2.5, 23.5, and 47.5 hours post LB-102 dose.
+For Cohort 4, one PET scan will be done at Day 0 (baseline) and three (3) PET scans will be done on Days 5 and 6 (two on Day 5 post LB-102 dose [at times determined following Cohorts 1-3] and one on Day 6 [23.5 h after last LB-102 dose]) in the caudate, putamen, thalamus, and temporal cortex.
 The cerebellum (devoid of Dopamine D2/D3 receptors) will be used as a reference region.
 Timing of scans for Cohorts 2-4 may be altered based on observations in Cohort 1.

-Dopamine D_2 receptor occupancy ($D{2\text{occ}}$) after the 2^{nd} 3^{rd} and 4^{th} scans will be expressed as percent change in the ratio of the BP{ND} at baseline (scan 1 with no drug) vs the BP{ND} after scan 2, scan 3, and scan 4.
+Dopamine D_2 receptor occupancy (D{2occ}) after the $2^{nd} 3^{rd}$ and 4^{th} scans will be expressed as percent change in the ratio of the BP{ND} at baseline (scan 1 with no drug) vs the BP{ND} after scan 2, scan 3, and scan 4.